bytemare/voprf/SECURITY.md

 ## Supported Versions

-The VOPRF protocol is still in the process of specification.
-Therefore, this implementation evolves with the draft.
 Only the latest version will be benefit from security fixes.
 Maintainers of projects using this implementation of VOPRF are invited to update their dependency.

 ## Reporting a Vulnerability